DocuWare/Intellix/doc/installation_en.md

 To install and run Intelligent Indexing, the content of the `scripts` directory is required.
 Copy this directory to a location that you want to use permanently.
-This directory will be referred to in the following as the _installation directory_.

 > :point_up: When you download the archive with a browser, you should consider unblocking
 > the archive before extracting the files.